 Chase has received many accolades throughout his career.
 In 2010, he won Best Music in Motion Graphic and Poetry Award.
 In 2013, Chase’s score from the successful flash Horror game, “I Can’t Escape” (developed by Fancy Fish Games) received an honorable mention in the Indie Game Magazine.
-His second album for the game “Cubic Climber” earned a Noteworthy on Destructoid.com.
-Chase also signed publishing deals with SMI, Loudr.fm and Sumthing.com.
-His music has been featured on multiple podcasts such as Video Game Island, 1 More Castle, 8bitx Radio and streamed on Pandora and Spotify.
+His second soundtrack for the game “Cubic Climber” earned a Noteworthy on Destructoid.com.
+In 2016, Chase was nominated for Artists of the Year – Independent Composer by VGMO in the entire industry.
+Chase also signed publishing deals with Sumthing Else Music Works and Materia Collective.
+His music has been featured on multiple podcasts such as Pixelated Audio, Video Game Island, 8bitx Radio and streamed on Spotify, Pandora, Deezer and many more.